 Rice and veg, rice and sauce, rice and greens.
 Our guesthouse served up some pretty terrible versions of this national dish for around 5-10 USD.
 If that’s what you’re going to eat then it’s better to just go out for it.

 There are Lebanese supermarkets in Sinkor and a well-known Lebanese restaurant there, Sajj House.
 We ate regularly at Diana’s Restaurant, downtown just off Broad St. (easily walkable in the evening, Sinkor is much farther).
 Diana’s is Lebanese too and better than Sajj.
-There’s a Kaldi Koffee in Sinkor in the bottom of the Royal Grand Hotel on Tubman Boulevard, with good coffee, pastries and lunches.
+There’s a Kaldi Koffee in Sinkor in the bottom of the Royal Grand Hotel on Tubman Boulevard, with good coffee, pastries, and lunches.
 In the same hotel building are a few restaurants and an awesome doughnut place.
 There are two pretty good supermarkets, UN Drive Supermarket and Abi Jaoudi, a block apart across the road.

-We stayed Miss Emily’s Place in the downtown area.
+We stayed at Miss Emily’s Place in the downtown area.
 A guesthouse, it was/is (?) the only accommodation of its kind in town, since the Convent shut.
 It’s comfortable and the owners and staff are super friendly.
 At around 60 USD a room, it’s a bargain in Monrovia.
 There’s a generator which is good because there are regular blackouts in Monrovia.
-There is a restaurant on-site but better to just skip it – there’s a place right on the corner serving rice and sauce if you want a quick bite.
+There is a restaurant on-site but it better to just skip it – there’s a place right on the corner serving rice and sauce if you want a quick bite.
 The guesthouse is an easy walk to Broad St. where you have ATMs and there’s a Monoprix supermarket on Benson St.

 Duala market road in New Kru Town on the northeastern edge of Monrovia is a major transport hub.
 You can reach it by kek-kek and then find onward transport to other destinations from there.

-There are ATMs in Monrovia, but in our experience they can be unreliable.
+There are ATMs in Monrovia, but in our experience, they can be unreliable.
 Don’t wait until your cash supply is dwindling to withdraw more.

-Robertsport is a tiny, pretty, faded village backing a long, golden and ruggedly beautiful beach.
+Robertsport is a tiny, pretty, faded village backing a long, golden, and ruggedly beautiful beach.

 How to Get From Monrovia to Robertsport